7 Science-Backed Frameworks That Will Rewire Your Brain for Unshakable Confidence

 And stop thinking of it as self-criticism and

-This is what I need to keep failing because it's getting me closer to success.
+This is the step, this is what I need to keep failing because it's getting me closer to success.

 But I need to learn from the failure and take it as feedback, information, like Kobe and Michael talk about as data.